-Despite that gold trimming on black finish, the HP Spectre x360 15-inch’s beauty isn’t only skin deep.
-Fitted with powerful Nvidia GeForce GTX 1050Ti graphics and an equally powerful processor, one of HP’s latest 2-in-1s has the brains and brawn as well, which makes it a capable machine and one of the best laptops for engineering students as well.
+The HP Spectre x360 15-inch’s beauty isn’t only skin deep.
+HP fitted it with powerful Nvidia GeForce GTX 1050Ti graphics and an equally powerful processor, so that one of HP’s latest and greatest 2-in-1s has the brains and brawn as well.
+This makes it a capable machine and one of the best laptops for engineering students.
 It also has a beautiful and responsive 4K touchscreen display, and the optional HP Tilt Pen so you can create those 3D models like a pro.

 Read the full review: HP Spectre x360 15T (2019)

-If you’re seeking a workhorse and you have the funds for it, then Lenovo’s ThinkPad X1 Extreme mobile workstation is the ultimate machine for you.
-It has several configurations on hand, to fit your needs and budget.
-At its most basic, however, it’s already pretty powerful, rocking a solid graphics card in a robust carbon-fiber and aluminum package that will survive any field work.
+If you’re looking for a workhorse and you have the funds for it, then Lenovo’s ThinkPad X1 Extreme mobile workstation is the ultimate machine to shell out a lot of cash on.
+It has several configurations on hand, fitting different needs and budgets.
+But, at its most basic, it’s already pretty powerful, rocking a solid graphics card in a robust carbon-fiber and aluminum package that will survive any field work.
 There’s no doubt that this mobile workstation earned its spot in our best laptops for engineering students list.

 Read the full review: ThinkPad X1 Extreme Mobile Workstation